Gitika-26/TelecomChurnPredictionandAnalysis/README.md

 <a name="intro"></a>
 ## Introduction
 Customer churn is a critical issue for telecom companies as it directly impacts revenue and profitability.
 By predicting churn, businesses can implement targeted retention strategies to retain valuable customers.
-This project focuses on predicting customer churn using various machine learning models and visualizing the insights through Power BI. <br>
+This project focuses on predicting customer churn using various machine learning models and visualizing the insights through seaborn and matplotlib . <br>

 <a name="dataset"></a>
 ## Dataset